Use Card on File with Square Invoices

 Invoices within a recurring series will be automatically sent to your customer at 10:00 (in your time zone) on the date(s) you have configured.
 You’ll receive a notification email once the invoice is paid, and funds will be deposited to your linked bank account following your deposit schedule.

 Note: If the Card on File is changed and the customer has a recurring invoice, you will need to edit that invoice series to ensure the right card is being charged.
 The card on file will be charged on the due date or each recurring invoice.
-If the Card on File is past its expiration or fails for another reason, a new invoice will be sent allowing the customer to enter new card information, as well as save the new card information for future invoices.
+If the Card on File is past its expiry or fails for another reason, a new invoice will be sent allowing the customer to enter new card information, as well as save the new card information for future invoices.